omlokesh/CLI_Labs/Linux CLI Skills - Lab Guide/Module 02 - Working with Files.md

 egrep '^anti.{6}ism$' /home/student/words
 ```

+See man **grep(1)** and read "Basic vs Extended Regular Expressions" to see which characters are literals in Basic and special in Extended symbol set.
 Repeat the previous regular expression search used in the previous step and pipe ( `|` ) that output through another regular expression using a character class that will exclude any words containing upper case letters.